15 Jun 2020

 Now, the pressing question is how to build resilience and agility for the future.

 Where will collaboration and partnerships ensure flexibility and longer-term continuity of supply to cope with future demand shifts and supply disruption?

 COVID-19 has accelerated change, not caused it, and this is the time to decide which shifts will become permanent and the changes required as a result.

-Many organisations from across industries are now reviewing their business models.
-For some, this is in response to a rapid change in consumer behaviour.
+Many organizations from across industries are now reviewing their business models.
+For some, this is in response to a rapid change in consumer behavior.
 In others, COVID-19 has forced them to re-think what they want their business to look like in the future.

 Retail and consumer companies are facing a significant transformation.
-For many, legacy ways of working, property portfolios, distribution and marketing channels are all under review.
-The growth in online shopping means some organisations are having to reconfigure processes and build new infrastructure as they build or improve their ecommerce platform.
+For many, legacy ways of working, property portfolios, distribution, and marketing channels are all under review.
+The growth in online shopping means some organizations are having to reconfigure processes and build new infrastructure as they build or improve their ecommerce platform.

 Major supermarkets have seen an overnight spike in online deliveries.
 The move from a market that took fifteen years to reach 8% of revenues has almost doubled to 15% in the space of two weeks.
 This clearly has implications for store numbers and formats as we emerge from lockdown, through social distancing and into the ‘new normal’.